On the tractability of optimization problems on H-graphs: Definitions

 \section{Definitions}

 \paragraph{Basics.} All graphs in this paper are finite, undirected, loopless, and may have multiple edges.
 If $G$ is a graph, we respectively denote by $|G|$ and $\|G\|$ its numbers of vertices and edges (counting multiplicities).
-For every graph $G$, we denote by $\omega(G)$ the largest order of a complete subgraph of $G$.
-If $X,Y \subseteq V(G)$, $\overline{X}$ is the complement of $X$ in $V(G)$ (i.e.\ $\overline{X} = V(G) \setminus X$), $G[X]$ is the subgraph of $G$ induced by the vertices of $X$, and $G[X,Y]$ is the bipartite subgraph of $G$ induced by those edges that have one endpoint in $X$ and the other in~$Y$.
+If $X$ and $Y$ are disjoint subsets of $V(G)$, $\overline{X}$ is the complement of $X$ in $V(G)$ (i.e.\ $\overline{X} = V(G) \setminus X$), $G[X]$ is the subgraph of $G$ induced by the vertices of $X$, and $G[X,Y]$ is the bipartite subgraph of $G$ with vertex set $X \cup Y$ and as edge set those edges of $G$ that have one endpoint in $X$ and the other in~$Y$.
 Unless otherwise specified, logarithms are binary.

 \paragraph{$H$-graphs.} Let $H$ be a (multi) graph.
 We say that a graph $G$ is an $H$-graph if there is a subdivision $H'$ of $H$ and a collection $\mathcal{M} = \{M_v\}_{v \in V(G)}$ (called an \emph{$H$-representation} or, simply, \emph{representation}) of subsets of $V(H')$, each inducing a connected subgraph, such that $G$ is isomorphic to the intersection graph of $\mathcal{M}$.
 To avoid confusion, we refer to the vertices of $H'$ as \emph{nodes}.
 We also say that the nodes of $H$ are \emph{branching} nodes of $H'$ and the other nodes are \emph{subdivision} nodes.
 If $v$ is a vertex of $G$, then $M_v$ is the \emph{model} of $v$ in the representation~$\mathcal{M}$.